getcarina/getcarina.com/_tutorials/070-troubleshooting.md

 Error response from daemon: client and server don't have same version (client : x.xx, server: x.xx)`
 ```

-To resolve this error, ensure that you have gone through each step of [Connect to your cluster](/docs/tutorials/create-connect-cluster#connect-to-your-cluster) and have downloaded the correct version of the Docker client.
+To resolve this error, ensure that the [Docker Version Manager (dvm)][dvm] is installed,
+then run `dvm use`.
+This will switch your Docker client to the same version as your cluster.

+[dvm]: {{site.baseurl}}/docs/tutorials/docker-version-manager/

 ### Cannot connect to the Docker daemon